currentslab/fastlangid/README.md

 [![codecov](https://codecov.io/gh/currentsapi/fastlangid/branch/master/graph/badge.svg)](https://codecov.io/gh/currentsapi/fastlangid)  [![PyPI version](https://badge.fury.io/py/fastlangid.svg)](https://badge.fury.io/py/fastlangid)

-Language identification that includes traditional and simplified Chinese.
+The only language identification that includes Cantonese (廣東話), traditional and simplified Chinese.

 ## Why and who is this package for?

 This is a language identification language focus on providing higher accuracy in Japanese, Korean, and Chinese language compares to the original Fasttext model ( lid.176.ftz ).
-This package also include identification for simplified and traditional Chinese language.
+This package also include identification for cantonese, simplified and traditional Chinese language.

+First stage model F1, which is same from fasttext language identification model

 |         Model         |  F1@1  |
 |-----------------------|--------|